mikimer/LoRa/README.md

 Now that your gDoc Sheet is ready, you can prepare your zap.
 We start with the `Trigger`.

 1. In Zapier, click `Make a Zap`.
+2. Name your Zap something like `LoRa Arduino super Zap`.
-2. In the trigger search bar, type `webhook` and select `Webhooks by Zapier`.
+3. In the trigger search bar, type `webhook` and select `Webhooks by Zapier`.
-3. Select `Catch Hook`.
+4. Select `Catch Hook`.
-4. In `Pick off a child key (optional)` just click `Continue` to skip this step.
+5. In `Pick off a child key (optional)` just click `Continue` to skip this step.
-5. Click `Copy to clipboard` to copy the the Zapier webhook URL.
+6. Click `Copy to clipboard` to copy the the Zapier webhook URL.

 ![](assets/Zapier_make_a_zap.png)